juan-ahv/juan-ahv/README.md

 # Hello, I'm Juan! 👋

-I'm a polyglot who has worked on projects where I utilized the following technologies:
+I'm an experienced developer who has worked on projects where I utilized the following technologies:
 - Java
 - .Net
 - Python